apache/trafficcontrol/docs/source/development/traffic_portal.rst

 	* `Grunt CLI 1.2.0 or above <https://github.com/gruntjs/grunt-cli>`_
 	* Access to a working instance of Traffic Ops

-.. note:: The Traffic Portal consumes the Traffic Ops API.
-Modify traffic_portal/conf/config.js to specify the location of Traffic Ops.

 Traffic Portal Project Tree Overview
 =====================================